 - We encourage councils to be bold and innovative, and you will find some challenges in the toolkit that encourage change in the way you are used to doing things.
 This needs to be balanced against the support needs of the people who work for you.
 If you make changes too quickly and without bringing staff on board with the changes you might expose gaps in skills or confidence.
 You will need to acknowledge your staff as individuals and make judgements about how fast each is able to adapt.

 - There is no “one size fits all” approach for Development Management as every council has different structures, issues and priorities.
 Don’t be afraid to say an approach we suggest is not right for you.
 However, it is really important for you to agree why it is not right for you.

 Who is it for?

 The toolkit is designed to help councils think properly and run a ‘health check’ of their service before taking on change and improvement work, whatever their circumstances or whatever is providing the stimulus for change.
-It is up to each Council to decide who leads on each section of the toolkit but there is a suggestion made at the beginning of each section on how the session should be run. it should always involve a range of staff who can make the changes happen that should always include staff at all levels of the service.
+It is up to each Council to decide who leads on each section of the toolkit but there is a suggestion made at the beginning of each section on how the session should be run.
+It should always involve a range of staff who can make the changes happen and should always include staff at all levels of the service.
 It is unlikely to be effective if it is simply used by senior management who impose changes on staff.
-Equally it is unlikely to be effective if it is only used by officers who have no power to make changes.
+Equally, it is unlikely to be effective if it is only used by officers who have no power to make changes.
 It should be discussed with as many staff as is practicable so that changes can be made from an informed position by people who understand their business.
-You may find it helpful to have an external facilitator, such as PAS, to help you discuss the issues that the toolkit raises, but equally you may want to nominate a member of your own staff to act as the facilitator.
+You may find it helpful to have an external facilitator, such as PAS, to help you discuss the issues that the toolkit raises, but equally, you may want to nominate a member of your own staff to act as the facilitator.
 It will be particularly useful for:

 Authorities designated/in danger of designation